mcoto004CR/pi-kube/README.md

         #dns=dnsmasq ==> MASK
      sudo service network-manager restart

-  To check if changea worked
+  ### To check if change worked

       ifconfig
       iwconfig
       or ping google.com

       Starting at this point, you can SSH into the Pi, it's easy to copy/paste next commands, I recommend to use Putty

---> enable sudo
+### enable sudo

       sudo su

---> Setup Docker ,  command installs docker and sets the right permission.
+### Setup Docker ,  command installs docker and sets the right permission.

       curl -sSL get.docker.com | sh && \
       sudo usermod pi -aG docker && \
       newgrp docker

---> Disable swap - it's mandatory for Kubernetes to work on Pi
+### Disable swap - it's mandatory for Kubernetes to work on Pi

       sudo dphys-swapfile swapoff && \
       sudo dphys-swapfile uninstall && \